bacebu4/react-layout-library/README.md

 # React Layout Library by [@bacebu4](https://www.instagram.com/ui.bace/)

-React Layout Library is used for the unified system of laying out React Components by adding to them specified props such as `mt` (stands fro _margin-top_) and `ml` in `px` units.
+React Layout Library is used for the unified system of laying out React Components by adding to them specified props such as `mt` (stands for _margin-top_) and `ml` in `px` units.

 The props are being added by applying Higher Order Components (HOC) to your components.